Moddable-OpenSource/moddable/modules/network/services/chatAudioIO/readme.md

 # Conversation
 Copyright 2025 Moddable Tech, Inc.<BR>
-Updated June 11, 2025
+Updated December 3, 2025

 ## Architecture

-The conversation example uses a JavaScript [worker](https://moddable.com/documentation/base/worker).
+The conversation module uses a JavaScript [worker](https://moddable.com/documentation/base/worker).
 The worker is in charge of networks protocols, communicating with the AI cloud services, and encoding/decoding audio samples.
-The application is in charge of audio input and output plus the user interface.

-The application and worker communicate with [marshalled messages](https://www.moddable.com/documentation/xs/XS%20Marshalling).
+The conversation module and its worker communicate with [marshalled messages](https://www.moddable.com/documentation/xs/XS%20Marshalling).
 They share input and output audio buffers for efficiency.
-This document describes [the messages](#Messages).
+This document describes the [messages](#Messages).

+Because audio samples are transmitted as Base64 encoded data embedded in JSON, workers use a special parser to optimize memory usage and throughput.
+This document also describes the [`JSONBase64Parser`](#JSONBase64Parser).

-The conversation example implements support for various AI cloud services using this worker architecture:
+The conversation library implements support for various AI cloud services using this worker architecture:

 - [OpenAI Realtime](https://platform.openai.com/docs/guides/realtime)
 - [Google Gemini Live](https://ai.google.dev/api/multimodal-live)